 In the end, it didn’t play nicely with the wallpaper so I decided to go ahead and paint it white like the rest of the shelves and cabinets.

 This might seem like an easy step but it’s not.
 The DIY built-ins are large and with lots of tough spaces to get into, each coat took my about 3 hours to do.
 And not to mention it took 3 coats of paint, with the drying time this took a long time to get done.

 I used an acalyd paint from Home Depot.
 Lowes, Sherwin Williams, and Benjamin Moore all sell a similar product but this is the paint I used on my board and batten in my dining room and the box molding on my stairwell and they have held up really well.

 I also think that using Fusion Mineral Paint would be a great choice.
 I used it on my Vintage Desk Makeover which I will use in the same room.
 It’s a great paint for use on furniture and has a tough topcoat you can also purchase and apply.

 Step 16 – Polycrylic

 Because I used white paint on this project I applied polyacrylic to seal and protect it.
-Polycrylic is water-based will not yellow like polyurethane does.
+Polycrylic is water-based will not yellow as polyurethane does.
 If you use light-colored paint or stain always use polyacrylic.
-If you have a dark paint or stain then use polyurethane.
+If you have dark paint or stain then use polyurethane.

 Step 17 – Install the Hardware And Wallpaper